22 Key Differences Between Old Money and New Money Millionaires

 Hobbies and Leisure Activities

-One values heritage, the other chases thrills.
+One values heritage.
+The other values thrills.

 🙋♂️If you like what you are reading so far, subscribe to the DadisFIRE newsletter and follow DadisFIRE on YouTube.💪